 Reese’s Pieces and E.T The Extra-Terrestrial (1982)

-Their competitor, Hershey, seized the opportunity and showed off their product Reese’s Pieces without paying a penny!
-They did promote the movie for a million dollars though.
+Their competitor, Hershey, seized the opportunity and showed off their product, Reese’s Pieces, without paying a penny!
+They did promote the movie for a million dollars, though.
 Incredibly, their sales increased by sixty-five percent!

-M&M’s must be still kicking themselves.
+M&M’s must still be kicking themselves.

-Reeses pieces in ET
+Product Placement - Reeses pieces in ET

 ET put Reesese’s Pieces on the map.
 Image credit: Ytimg.